-Welcome to the H.E.A.R.T.
-Initiative, a social impact organization dedicated to substantially improving quality of life for all people living with chronic, progressive, and or inherited diseases.
+A social impact organization dedicated to substantially improving quality of life for all people living with chronic and/or inherited diseases.

-The HEART Initiative offers a 10-week training in resilience building, designed to create both immunity against the unique challenges that living with chronic disease in the larger scope of life can create, and provides strategies and interventions proven to increase well-being.
+The HEART Initiative offers programs in resilience building designed to both buffer against the unique challenges that living with chronic disease in the larger scope of life can create, and provide strategies and interventions scientifically proven to increase hope, happiness and human flourishing.

 Sustainable well-being is not the absence of disease, but the presence of positive human capacity and the ability to thrive in the face of health challenges.
 This is the right of all human beings.
 This is the mission of the HEART Initiative.